-- 1. Supports improving administrative efficiency of the Division of Workers' Compensation. - 2.
+- Supports improving administrative efficiency of the Division of Workers' Compensation. - 2.
 Opposes increased insurance premium costs to employers. - 3.
 Opposes administrative burdens or taxes to self-insurance programs. - 4.
 Supports limits to insurance claim litigation. - 5.
-Opposes limiting the City's options and ability to manage workers' compensation claims; including actions like removing existing off-sets to workers' compensation benefits or limiting the City's ability to designate treating physicians. - Opposes efforts to presumptively expand workers' compensation coverage to illnesses or injuries that are not work related.
+Opposes limiting the City's options and ability to manage workers' compensation claims; including actions like removing existing off-sets to workers' compensation benefits or limiting the City's ability to designate treating physicians. - Opposes efforts to presumptively expand workers' compensation coverage to illnesses or injuries that are not work related. - Opposes efforts to reduce or weaken protections against liability through governmental immunity or other statutory provisions.

+TRANSPORTATION

-TRANSPORTATION TRANSPORTATION AND MOBILITY
+TRANSPORTATION AND MOBILITY

 The City actively promotes the safety and ease of traveling to, from and throughout the community using a variety of modes of transportation.
-Additionally, the City's policy is to encourage the use of alternative transportation whenever appropriate.
+Additionally, the City's policy is to encourage the use of bicycling, transit and walking whenever appropriate.

-- Opposes reductions to the present allocation formula of 60 percent state, 22 percent counties, and 18 percent municipalities for Highway User Tax Fund (HUTF) or any appropriations from the state using the same formula. - 2.
-Supports alternative methods of funding transportation infrastructure needs.

-- 3. Supports funding the analysis and implementation of inter- and intraregional transit linkages, including future commuter rail connectivity. - 4.
-Encourages flexibility in federal funding and regulations in order to better meet the needs of small to medium-size communities. - Supports guaranteed levels of federal funding for transportation and allocation of all federal motor fuel taxes and other federal transportation trust funds for their intended transportation purposes. - Supports broadening the definition of the gasoline tax to a "fuel tax" that encompasses other fuel options as they become more prevalent. - 7.
-Supports enhanced ability to implement railroad quiet zones in municipalities and a reduction in train horn decibel and duration requirements. - Opposes divesting highway roads in urban areas from the state and making them the sole responsibility of local jurisdictions. - Supports safe operation of railroads through timely track inspections, joint training and communication between railroad and emergency personnel, and the use of safe equipment. - 10.
+- Opposes reductions to the present allocation formula of 60 percent state, percent counties, and 18 percent municipalities for Highway User Tax Fund (HUTF) or any appropriations from the state using the same formula. - 2.
+Supports alternative methods of funding transportation infrastructure needs. - Support funding the analysis and implementation of inter- and intraregional transit linkages, including future commuter rail connectivity. - Encourages flexibility in federal funding and regulations in order to better meet the needs of small to medium-size communities. - Supports guaranteed levels of federal funding for transportation and allocation of all federal motor fuel taxes and other federal transportation trust funds for their intended transportation purposes. - Supports broadening the definition of the gasoline tax to a "fuel tax" that encompasses other fuel options as they become more prevalent. - 7.
+Supports enhanced ability to implement railroad quiet zones in municipalities and a reduction in train horn decibel and duration requirements. - 8.
+Opposes divesting highway roads in urban areas from the state and making them the sole responsibility of local jurisdictions. - Supports safe operation of railroads through timely track inspections, joint training and communication between

+- railroad and emergency personnel, and the use of safe equipment. - 10.
 Supports funding for the build out of Interstate 25 improvements, which may include a ballot measure. - 11.
-Opposes reductions in federal dollars for alternate travel modes.
+Opposes reductions in federal dollars for bicycling, transit and walking. - 12.
+Supports local control of public roads, pedestrian paths, and bike lanes to address emerging modes of transportation.

-URBAN RENEWAL AND DOWNTOWN DEVELOPMENT ECONOMIC HEALTH
+URBAN RENEWAL AND DOWNTOWN DEVELOPMENT

+ECONOMIC HEALTH

-The state of Colorado has empowered local authorities to use Urban Renewal Authorities to encourage revitalization and the elimination of blight.
-The main funding tool for URA is Tax Increment Financing (TIF) generated through property taxes.
-In its best intention, urban renewal restores economic vitality and improves the safety of a designated area, with limited financial impact to other government jurisdictions.
+The state of Colorado has empowered local authorities to use Urban Renewal Authorities (URA) and Downtown Development Authorities (DDA) to encourage downtown revitalization and the elimination of blight.
+The main funding tool for URAs and DDAs is Tax Increment Financing (TIF) generated through property taxes.
+In its best intention, urban renewal and downtown revitalization restores economic vitality and improves the safety of a designated area, with limited financial impact to other government jurisdictions.

-- Opposes limitations on municipalities' ability to utilize financing mechanisms such as TIF or Metro Districts. - Opposes efforts to allow non-City jurisdictions to have influence over the use of TIF within City limits. - Supports maintaining the ability of downtown development authorities to utilize urban renewal tools.
+- 1. Opposes limitations on municipalities' ability to utilize financing mechanisms such as TIF or Metro Districts. - 2.
+Opposes efforts to increase influence of non-City jurisdictions over the use of TIF within City limits. - 3.
+Supports maintaining the ability of downtown development authorities to utilize the full offering of tools and powers provided in the DDA Act.

-WATER, WASTEWATER, AND STORMWATER ENVIRONMENTAL HEALTH; SAFE COMMUNITY
+WATER, WASTEWATER, AND STORMWATER

+ENVIRONMENTAL HEALTH; SAFE COMMUNITY